Building and Pest Inspections And Why Properties Fail

 You’ve found the perfect home to buy.
 Great!
 But, first things first.
 Book in your building and pest inspections ASAP.
 Why?
 A home inspection will not only uncover any hidden secrets but will establish whether your prospective new home is structurally safe.
+Its those structural problems that will cause a property to “fail” building and pest inspections.

 What happens if I don’t arrange pre-purchase building and pest inspections?